 The Philosophy Behind The Ayurveda

 Ayurveda as a whole is as large as an ocean and ayurvedic skincare is one of its streams coming off it.
-The Ayurveda highlights the universal coexistence of all living and nonliving things.
-And to maintain harmony Ayurveda urges us to maintain a proper diet, exercise and relationships, surrounding preventative and remedying practices including massage, meditation and herbal therapy.
+Ayurveda highlights the universal coexistence of all living and nonliving things.
+And to maintain harmony Ayurveda urges us to maintain a proper diet, exercise, and relationships, surrounding preventative and remedying practices including massage, meditation, and herbal therapy.

 The ‘3’ Doshas (Humour)

-The Ayurvedic system is divided into three key qualities/ humour of physiological functions into doshas known as Vata, Pitta and Kapha.
+The Ayurvedic system is divided into three key qualities/humor of physiological functions doshas known as Vata, Pitta and Kapha.